1. Online Payments Services Agreement

 Settlement by NAB in respect of Card Acquiring Services

-11.1 In respect of Card Acquiring Services, NAB will provide settlement on each business day for the gross amount of all funds received from the card schemes in respect of transactions processed by NAB under this agreement, less any Chargebacks or refunds.
+11.1 In respect of Card Acquiring Services, NAB will provide settlement on each Banking Day for the gross amount of all funds received from the card schemes in respect of Transactions processed by NAB under these Terms and Conditions, less any Chargebacks or refunds.

-11.2 You authorise and direct NAB to pay all amounts due to You by NAB under this agreement to Australia Post, who You hereby appoint as Your agent only for the purpose of receiving all settlement funds payable by NAB to You under this Agreement.
+11.2 You authorise and direct NAB to pay all amounts due to You by NAB under these Terms and Conditions to Australia Post, who You appoint as Your agent only for the purpose of receiving all settlement funds payable by NAB to You under these Terms and Conditions.

 11.3 You acknowledge and agree that: